nemonik/hands-on-DevOps-gen2/README.md

 Save the file and exit.

-For now, if your using the [fish](https://fishshell.com/ shell let us run our test by entering into the command line
+For now, if your using the [fish](https://fishshell.com/)shell let us run our test by entering into the command line

 ```fish
 set -x SELENIUM_HOST localhost